futureproofmusicschool/milestone-widget/reference/SAMPLEPLAN.md

 {
   "northstar": "Create and release your first EP", "welcome": "Hey Alex, let’s finish your first sketches in 30 days and build from there!", "overview": "Over the next year you’ll move from rough sketches to polished tracks and a public release.
-Futureproof courses, monthly mentor check-ins, and our Discord community keep you accountable.
+Futureproof courses, monthly mentor check-ins, and our Discord (https://discord.gg/WhW9Ae4TZV) community keep you accountable.
 Expect quick wins, clear milestones, and steady feedback so your music and confidence grow together.", "monthly_plan": [
     {
       "month": 1,
       "focus": "DAW fluency & first full loop", "explanation": "You need to build fluency in your chosen DAW in order to translate your ideas into sound.
 This milestone lays the foundation for what comes later.", "practice": [
-        "Complete three lessons from Learn Ableton Live: Basics each week", "Create one 8-bar loop every weekday"
+        "Complete 3 lessons from Learn Ableton Live: Basics each week: builds DAW navigation/editing so ideas become tracks faster.", "Create one 8-bar loop on weekdays: daily reps build muscle memory and generate material for this month’s goal."
       ],
       "goal": "Finish a 60-second sketch by day 30", "course_rec": {